ohpyupi/study.security-plus/impl-security-systems.md

 * Stores keys in a tamper-resistant chip similar to an internal Smartcard
 * Needs to back up the keys after its setup
 * Provides encryption for the drive content
+* An embedded cryptoprocessor that can be found on the motherboard of newer PCs and laptops

 ### HSM (Hardware Security Module)
 * Handle cryptographic duties to reduce a server's workload
+* A hardware device or a plugin card used for secure management, processing and storage of cryptographic keys

 ### IDS (Intrusion Detection System)
 * components